TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 The result should show WMIC.exe and cmd.exe BUT WMIC.exe uses it as a LOLBin, refer [here](https://lolbas-project.github.io/#wmi)
 Best to include display of `process.command_line` column when filtering to `event.code: 1`

+Event ID 4672 can be used for special privilege discovery and to check for any LOLBin exploitation available.
+`SeTakeOwnershipPrivilege` is particularly useful for LOLBin, it exploits leigitimate utilities such as takeown.exe, icacls.exe, cacls.exe and setacl.exe

 #### MSSQL

 |**What To Look For**|**Where To Find It**|**Investigation Tool**|